How to move from Retail into an office-based sales role

 ISM Professional Qualifications in Sales & Marketing Management

-Professional Qualifications are a great way to boost your CV and demonstrate your understanding of certain tasks associated with Sales roles, this is where the ISMM would be able to help you in your move from retail into an office based sales role.
+Professional qualifications are a great way to boost your CV and demonstrate your understanding of certain tasks associated with sales roles, this is where the ISM would be able to help you in your move from retail into an office-based sales role.

 The ISM are the world’s leading institute for sales professionals and as such are focused on helping sales people progress in their chosen career path as well as creating a new generation of sales people through training created by sales people for sales people.